 What considerations should be made to ensure that electronic and information resources in a library are accessible?

-Be sure that the library's World Wide Web pages and other electronic and information resources are designed to be accessible to people with disabilities.
+Be sure that the library's web pages and other electronic and information resources are designed to be accessible to people with disabilities.
 Consider these items in ensuring accessible information technology.

 - Can the library's electronic and information resources, including web pages, online catalogs, indexes, and full-text databases and CD-ROMs, be accessed with a variety of adaptive computer technologies, including text-to-speech software?